-- I. Notebook and Tablet Computers: A computer designed specifically for portability and to be operated for extended periods of time without a direct connection to an ac power source.
+- H. Integrated Computer System: A desktop system in which the computer and display are combined into a single unit.
+Integrated computers must meet all of the following criteria: (1) it is not possible to measure the power consumption of the two components separately by disconnecting external cables or using mechanical switches; and (2) the system receives its ac power through a single cable.
+As a subset of desktop computers, integrated computers are typically designed to provide similar functionality as desktop systems. - I. Notebook and Tablet Computers: A computer designed specifically for portability and to be operated for extended periods of time without a direct connection to an ac power source.
 Notebooks and tablets must utilize an integrated monitor and be capable of operation off an integrated battery or other portable power source.
 In addition, most notebooks and tablets use an external power supply and have an integrated keyboard and pointing device, though tablets use touch sensitive screens.
 Notebook and tablet computers are typically designed to provide similar functionality to desktops except within a portable device.
-For the purposes of this specification, docking stations are considered accessories and therefore, the performance levels associated with notebooks presented in Table 1 of section 3, below, do not include them. - J. Workstation: For the purposes of this specification, to qualify as a workstation, a computer must: - Be marketed as a workstation: - Have a mean time between failures (MTBF) of at least 15,000 hours based on Bellcore TR-NWT-000332, issue 6, 12/97; and - Support error-correcting code (ECC) and/or buffered memory.
+For the purposes of this specification, docking stations are considered accessories and, therefore, the performance levels associated with notebooks presented in Table 1, below, do not include them. - J. Workstation: For the purposes of this specification, to qualify as a workstation, a computer must: (1) ship with Error-Correcting Code (ECC) memory; (2) ship with buffered or registered DIMMs; (3) be marketed as a workstation; (4) be equipped with multiple graphics cards or at least 256 MB of video RAM; and (5) meet the minimum number of criteria indicated in the categories listed below: